Interstitialcy-based reordering kinetics of Ni$_3$Al precipitates in irradiated Ni-based super alloys: Introduction

 Molecular dynamic (MD) collision cascade studies indicate that disordering is a consequence of cascade-induced thermal spikes \cite{spaczer1994computer, spaczer1995evidence, gao2000temperature, ye2010atomistic, zhang2014radiation, lee2015atomistic}.
 A number of experimental studies verified by rate theory and on-the-fly kinetic Monte Carlo simulations indicate that mono-vacancies act as a reordering agent at temperatures more than 750 K \cite{oramus2003ordering, martinez2016atomistic}.
 Recently, molecular dynamics simulations in ordered and disordered (NiCo)$_3$Al and Ni$_3$Al-Ni interface effect were reported \cite{zhao2021structural, zhao2020atomistic}.
-Vacancy and SIA diffusion exhibit different behavior in ordered and disordered structures: vacancies migrate faster in a disordered structure while SIAs are faster in ordered ones.
+Vacancy and self-interstitial atom (SIA) diffusion exhibit different behavior in ordered and disordered structures: vacancies migrate faster in a disordered structure while SIAs are faster in ordered ones.
 Moreover, transmission electron microscopy (TEM) of irradiated samples with and without helium implantation coupled to atomistic simulations and a rate theory model showed that helium can act as a reordering agent at lower temperatures \cite{saidi2020effect}.
 There are also reports that reordering occurs at temperatures less than 750 K even without helium \cite{liu1983irradiation, bourdeau1994disordering, zhang2014stability, zhang2020effects}.
 Scientific interest in reordering kinetics led to the development of various mean-field models for order-disorder reactions in Ni$_3$Al phase \cite{abromeit1996reorder, njah1990kinetics, njah1999modelling, ewert2000reordering}.
-Most of these studies tried to enlighten the role of self interstitial atoms (SIAs) at temperatures lower than 750 K in which vacancy diffusion is not effective.
+Reordering by vacancies is well studied and understood, and applicable models are presented in Refs. \cite{bourdeau1994disordering, ewert2000reordering, njah1990kinetics}.
+Moreover, most of these studies tried to enlighten the role of SIAs at temperatures lower than 750 K in which vacancy diffusion is not effective.
 These reports indicate that SIAs are an efficient reordering agent when the annihilation process is dominated by rapid mutual recombination \cite{njah1999modelling}.
 Although all of these studies consider a similar irradiation disordering rate, the ordering rate varies due to differences in the thermodynamic driving forces.
+The motivation of this study is the lack of a good reordering rate model for SIAs as well as their effectiveness as a reordering agent in systems disordered by irradiation.

 In this contribution, we use brute force MD and the massively parallel accelerated sampling method \texttt{TAMMBER} \cite{swinburne2018self,swinburne2020automated} to characterize the energy landscape of SIA diffusion in disordered Ni$_3$Al and elucidate the role of SIAs in reordering.
 Furthermore, a model that reproduces our simulation results is introduced to predict the ordering rate for SIAs in the Ni$_3$Al system.